 As you learn how to create ad copy, you’ll be challenged to deliver a high-impact, targeted message that inspires action in as few words as possible.
 You’ll also discover that writing captivating ads for your target audience can be a lot of fun once you figure out the process.

 To help you get there, we’ve created this short guide to help you get started on writing ad copy for your digital marketing campaigns.
-We’ll explain what Search Ad Copy is, why it’s important and share our 7 best tips to improve your Ad Copy based on best practices in 2021.
+We’ll explain what Search Ad Copy is, why it’s important and share our 7 best tips to improve your Ad Copy based on best practices.

 What is Search Ad Copy?